110 W 4th Ave rezoning and development permit application

 A colleague just sent me the City of Vancouver’s report titled False Creek Flats Urban Design Policies and Guidelines for I-2 and I-3 and page 9 and 10 talks about what needs to happen for increasing the maximum achievable floor area including evaluation of: impact of height, bulk, massing, location and overall design of the building on the site, surrounding buildings and streets; provision of on -site open space, landscape and the effects of the overall design on the general amenity of the area; the effect on traffic in the area; impact on existing and future development; and fit within the street network, neighbourhood patterns and urban fabric.
 It also talks about stepped massing to reduce bulk and massing as height increases to improve access to daylight and views on adjacent sites.
 With regards to AbCellera’s two applications (110/150 W 4th, how much work has City staff done to assess all of these elements?
 I understand that the Flats Creek Flats is a different industrial area and that these guidelines are specific to that area, but the underlying principles are surely the same for the MP industrial area?

-ArtH asked almost 3 years ago
+ArtH asked over 3 years ago

 Thank you for the question.
 Though not explicit to the area, when staff review a proposal urban design policies and guidelines for industrial sites are referenced and try to ensure a new building responds the the general intent of the guidelines.